 “Hello, thanks for getting with us on this important opportunity.
 We have been considering internationalization and we have identified what we think is a great opportunity.
 We have analyzed market opportunities for all the earth confinements (land masses).

-Most of the earth’s continents (land masses) have many existing market opportunities and it may be difficult for us to break into those markets.
-HOWEVER one of those continents has yet to have been addressed in any effort to commercialize a marketplace.… Read More…
+Most of the earth’s continents (land masses) have many existing market opportunities and it may be difficult for us to break into those markets. … Read More…

 Posted in Uncategorized